There is a folk-like charm to Treacher’s floating sung melodies,

 Based between the UK and the moon, Lucie Treacher is a composer and artist creating interactive sound experiences, both digital and theatrical, virtual and real.
 Her work is characterised by quirky and highly textural sound worlds, playfully woven together into multi-disciplinary work _ merging performance, film, theatre and community arts.
 Being raised by the sea in the Scottish Highlands means that landscape and natural forms inspire a lot of her creative projects.

 As an actor and performer Lucie has been involved in a number of immersive theatrical experiences from acting as a kooky fortune teller for a pop-up show at Glastonbury to working for the enigmatic Secret Cinema.
 In 2018 Lucie acted in NeverLand, an immersive production by the Guild of Misrule (creators of The Great Gatsby), which ran for the whole of the Vaults festival 2018 in London and in a puppet show at Norwich Puppet Theatre called 'Factory of Broken Dreams' by Hocus Pocus Theatre.
-Lucie also runs the International Archive of Dreams, an archive and museum which invites people to record and document their dreams and learn about dreaming as well as using this bank of dreams to create sublimely ridiculous theatre narratives.
-This year Lucie is combining her music and with immersive theatre in a installation project in the Highlands called 'Bones + Stars', funded by Creative Scotland and Sound and Music, in which she will take over a lighthouse and nature reserve with animator Saskia Tomlinson to create spectacular interactive celebration of women scientists.
+Lucie also runs the International Archive of Dreams, an archive and museum which invites people to record and document their dreams and learn about dreaming as well as using this bank of dreams to create surreal theatre narratives.
+This year Lucie is combining her music with immersive theatre in an installation project in the Highlands called 'Bones + Stars', funded by Creative Scotland and Sound and Music, in which she will take over a lighthouse and nature reserve with animator Saskia Tomlinson to create spectacular interactive celebration of women scientists.